BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 =========

-The statements used in Borderlands mod files are often fairly gigantic, and difficult to understand quickly without loading them into a text editor and inserting a bunch of linebreaks to get a feel for the overall structure.
+The statements used in Borderlands mod files are often fairly gigantic, and difficult to understand quickly without viewing them with a bunch of linebreaks inserted, to provide a more visual structure to the statements.
+The FilterTool utility actually provides mod-editing capabilities which include viewing/editing mod statements as nicely-readable multiline segments, and that's probably the easiest solution for most people.
-Then if you want to *edit* those structures, you'd have to undo all the linebreaks, or just make do with editing the middle of the gigantic strings.

-Well, I figured to hell with that, and wrote a couple of quick-n-dirty utilities in Python to automate that kind of thing for me, so I could edit to my heart's content in a format which was easy to deal with, and then just export to the "real" version which Borderlands / FilterTool can understand.
+However, I wanted to generate some mods using scripts, and anyway always prefer editing in my text editor of choice, so I wrote a couple of quick-n-dirty utilities in Python to automate that kind of thing for me.
+This way, I can edit multiline versions of the mod statements in whatever editor I want, then export to the "real" version which Borderlands / FilterTool can understand.
-(I've since discovered that if you enable some checkboxes in FilterTool, you can do pretty reasonable multiline editing right in there, but I still prefer being able to use my text editor of choice, etc.)

 Both of these utilities are written in Python, and probably require Python 3.
 They're intended to just be run from a commandline, which may pose some